Justin Rose: European Tour

 His ranking continued to fall in early 2005, and in March he announced that he was quitting the European Tour and concentrating on playing on the PGA Tour.
 This had no apparent effect on his poor form, and by the middle of the year, he had fallen out of the World's top 100.
 In August of that year, he made an about-face by announcing his intention to return to the European Tour.
 Later the same week he had his best result of the year, leading the Buick Championship in Connecticut after three rounds before slipping to a third-place finish.
 A couple of further good results followed late in the 2005 season, and he maintained his status on the PGA Tour after all.

 In September 2006 at the Canadian Open, Rose led a PGA Tour tournament going into the final round for the first time.
 But he slipped up with a final round 74 which moved him down the field.
 He went on to finish 2nd at the Valero Texas Open and finished 47th on the money list with US$1.629 million in prize money.
-In November 2006 he won the Australian Masters, to claim his first title for four years.
+In November 2006 he won the Australian Masters, to claim his first title in four years.
 His renewed consistency, including a top 5 finish at the 2007 Masters, saw him surpass his previous best world ranking, by reaching number 26 on 8 April 2007.